Economy of Iceland: Geography and resources

 Iceland occupies a land area of 103,000 square kilometers.
 It has a 4,790 kilometer coastline and a 200 nautical mile (370.4 km) exclusive economic zone extending over 758,000 square kilometers of water.
 Approximately only 0.7% of Iceland's surface area is arable, since the island's terrain is mostly mountainous and volcanic.

 Iceland has few proven mineral resources.
 In the past, deposits of sulphur have been mined, and diatomite (skeletal algae) was extracted from Lake Mývatn until recently.
 However, today most sulphur is obtained in the desulfurization of petroleum and fossil gas.
 The diatomite plant has closed for environmental reasons.
 The only natural resource conversion in Iceland is the manufacture of cement.
 Concrete is widely used as building material, including for all types of residential housing.

 By harnessing the abundant hydroelectric and geothermal power sources, Iceland's renewable energy industry provides close to 85% of all the nation's primary energy – proportionally more than any other country – with 99.9% of Iceland's electricity being generated from renewables.

 By far the largest of the many Icelandic hydroelectric power stations is Kárahnjúkar Hydropower Plant (690 MW) in the area north of Vatnajökull.
 Other stations include Búrfell (270 MW), Hrauneyjarfoss (210 MW), Sigalda (150 MW), Blanda (150 MW), and more.
 Iceland has explored the feasibility of exporting hydroelectric energy via submarine cable to mainland Europe and also actively seeks to expand its power-intensive industries, including aluminium and ferro-silicon smelting plants.

 Sectors

 In 2017 the proportion of Iceland's exports was: tourism 42%, seafood 17%, aluminium 16%, other 24%.

 Tourism

-Tourism is one of Iceland's largest export sector.
+Tourism is one of Iceland's largest export sectors.
 Tourism accounted for more than 12% of the country's GDP in 2017.
 Iceland is one of the most tourism-dependent countries on Earth.
 In October 2017 the tourism sector directly employed around 26,800 people, with the total number of employees in the country being 186,900.

 At the start of the growth period around 2010, tourism benefited from a weak ISK, but a strong ISK then cooled down the sector.
 From 2010 to 2018, tourist arrivals in Iceland increased by 378%.